lenmus/lenmus/CONTRIBUTING.md

 Thanks for taking the time to contribute!

+#### Contribution agreement

+By contributing to LenMus through pull-requests, comments, or otherwise, you accept to release your contribution to the license terms as described in the [LICENSE](https://github.com/lenmus/lenmus/blob/master/LICENSE).

+LenMus uses a shared copyright model: each contributor holds copyright over their contributions.
+The project versioning records all such contribution and copyright details.
+If a contributor wants to further mark their specific copyright on a particular contribution, they should indicate their copyright solely in the commit message of the change when it is committed.

 ## **Do you have questions about the project?**

 Feel free to ask any question in the [lenmus forum](https://sourceforge.net/p/lenmus/discussion/).
 I always answer the posts.